 - text (str) The input of the record - tokens (List[str]) The tokenized input of the record.
 We use this to guide the annotation process and to cross-check the spans of your prediction/annotation. - prediction (Optional[List[Union[Tuple[str, int, int], Tuple[str, int, int, float]]]]) A list of tuples containing the predictions for the record.
 The first entry of the tuple is the name of predicted entity, the second and third entry correspond to the start and stop character index of the entity.
-EXPERIMENTAL: The fourth entry is optional and corresponds to the score of the entity. - prediction\agent (Optional[str]) Name of the prediction agent.
-By default, this is set to the hostname of your machine. - annotation (Optional[List[Tuple[str, int, int]]]) A list of tuples containing annotations (gold labels) for the record.
-The first entry of the tuple is the name of the entity, the second and third entry correspond to the start and stop char index of the entity.
+The fourth entry is optional and corresponds to the score of the entity (a float number between 0 and 1).

-- annotation\agent (Optional[str]) Name of the prediction agent.
-By default, this is set to the hostname of your machine. - id (Optional[Union[int, str]]) The id of the record.
-By default (None), we will generate a unique ID for you. - metadata (Dict[str, Any]) Meta data for the record.
+- prediction_agent (Optional[str]) Name of the prediction agent.
+By default, this is set to the hostname of your machine. - annotation (Optional [List[Tuple[str, int, int]]]) A list of tuples containing annotations (gold labels) for the record.
+The first entry of the tuple is the name of the entity, the second and third entry correspond to the start and stop char index of the entity. - annotation_agent (Optional[str]) Name of the prediction agent.
+By default, this is set to the hostname of your machine. - id (Optional [Union [int, str]]) The id of the record.
+By default (None), we will generate a unique ID for you. - metadata (Optional[Dict[str, Any]]) Meta data for the record.
 Defaults to {}. - status (Optional[str]) The status of the record.
 Options: 'Default', 'Edited', 'Discarded', 'Validated'.
-If an annotation is provided, this defaults to 'Validated', otherwise 'Default'. - event\timestamp (Optional[datetime.datetime]) The timestamp of the record. - metrics (Optional[Dict[str, Any]]) READ ONLY!
+If an annotation is provided, this defaults to 'Validated', otherwise 'Default'. - event_timestamp (Optional[datetime.datetime]) The timestamp of the record. - metrics (Optional[Dict[str, Any]]) READ ONLY!
 Metrics at record level provided by the server when using rb.load.
+This attribute will be ignored when using rb.log. - search_keywords (Optional [List[str]]) READ ONLY!
+Relevant record keywords/terms for provided query when using rb.load.
 This attribute will be ignored when using rb.log.

 '''

 import rubrix as rb

 record = rb.TokenClassificationRecord(

 ... text = "Michael is a professor at Harvard",

 ... tokens = ["Michael", "is", "a", "professor", "at", "Harvard"],

 ... prediction = [('NAME', 0, 7), ('LOC', 26, 33)]

-... )
+...)

 '''